PlaceOS/docs/reference/security-compliance/faq.md

 **Q: Can you please outline each type of datastore / database / data repository included in your system?**

-A: The PlaceOS Solution uses Couchbase as the primary database and datastore.
+A: The PlaceOS Solution uses RethinkDB as the primary database and datastore.

-The PlaceOS Application does not store any data, all data is stored in Couchbase.
+The PlaceOS Application does not store any data, all data is stored in RethinkDB.

-Access to the Couchbase database can be arranged depending on client security for data modelling and/or extraction.
+Access to the RethinkDB database can be arranged depending on client security for data modelling and/or extraction.

 **Q: What type of data might you store?**

 A: All devices, device states, configuration and integrations are stored in the database.

-Secure items such as passwords are all hashed on entry and are not human readable (AES-256-GCM/Salted Scrypt).
+Secure items such as passwords are all encrypted on entry and are not human readable.

 **Q: What happens to data stored when customers terminate their usage of PlaceOS?**